wkumari/draft-harkins-owe/README.md

    unsupported finite cyclic group.
-A client that receives an 802.11 association response with a status code of seventy-seven SHOULD retry OWE with a different supported group and, due to the unsecured nature of 802.11 association, MAY request association again using the group which resulted in failure.
+A client that receives an 802.11 association response with a status code of seventy-seven SHOULD retry OWE with a different supported group and, due to the unsecured nature

+Harkins & Kumari          Expires June 4, 2017                  [Page 7]

+Internet-Draft      Opportunistic Wireless Encryption      December 2016

+   of 802.11 association, MAY request association again using the group which resulted in failure.
 This failure SHOULD be logged and if the client abandons association due to the failure to agree on any group, notification of this fact SHOULD be provided to the user.

-Harkins & Kumari          Expires June 3, 2017                  [Page 7]

-Internet-Draft      Opportunistic Wireless Encryption      November 2016

    Received Diffie-Hellman Parameter Elements are checked for validity upon receipt.
-For ECC, elements are checked by verifying that equation for the curve is correct for the given x- and y- coordinates, excluding the point at infinity.
+For ECC, a validity check depends on the curve definition, either [RFC6090] or [RFC7748].
 For FFC, elements are checked that they are between one (1) and one (1) less than the prime, p, exclusive (i.e. 1 < element < p-1).
 Invalid received Diffie-Hellman keys MUST result in unsuccessful association, a